wesleycamargo/azure-docs.pt-br/articles/partner-xamarin-notification-hubs-ios-get-started.md

                 string alert = string.Empty;

                 //Extract the alert text
-                //NOTE: If you're using the simple alert by just specifying "  aps:{alert:"alert msg here"}  "
+                // NOTE: If you're using the simple alert by just specifying
-                //this will work fine.
-But if you're using a complex alert with Localization keys, etc.,
+                // "  aps:{alert:"alert msg here"}  " this will work fine.
+                // But if you're using a complex alert with Localization keys, etc.,
-                //your "alert" object from the aps dictionary will be another NSDictionary...
-Basically the
+                // your "alert" object from the aps dictionary will be another NSDictionary.
-                //json gets dumped right into a NSDictionary, so keep that in mind if (aps.ContainsKey(new NSString("alert")))
+                // Basically the json gets dumped right into a NSDictionary,
+                // so keep that in mind.
+                if (aps.ContainsKey(new NSString("alert")))
                     alert = (aps [new NSString("alert")] as NSString).ToString();